ap4347/2102/docs/index.md

 &nbsp;

 **Course Description:** This course is an introduction to `R programming`.
-After learning basic programming components, such as defining variables and vectors, and learning different data structures in R, students will, via assignments, study more advanced topics, such as conditionals, modular programming, and data visualization.
+After learning basic programming components, such as defining variables and vectors, and learning different data structures in R, students will, via assignments, study more advanced topics, such as conditionals, modular programming, data visualization, and various R packages.
 Students will also learn the fundamental concepts in computational complexity and will practice writing reports based on their data analyses.

 &nbsp;